1. Our Collection of your Information

 We are a global company.
 Information about you may be stored and processed in the European Economic Area, the United States or any other country in which our Company or agents or contractors maintain facilities, and by accessing our websites and using our mobile apps, software and services, you consent to the transfer of your information outside of your country.
 Such countries may have laws which are different, and potentially not as protective as the laws of your own country.

-Whenever we share personal data originating in the EEA, the UK or Switzerland, we will rely on lawful measures to transfer that data, such as the Privacy Shield or the EU standard contractual clauses.
+Whenever we share personal data originating in the EEA, the UK or Switzerland, we will rely on lawful measures to transfer that data.
 If you reside in the EEA, UK or other regions with laws governing data collection and use, please note that you are agreeing to the transfer of your personal data to the United States and other jurisdictions in which we operate.
 By providing your personal data, you consent to any transfer and processing in accordance with this Policy.

 10. Accuracy of Personal data